Capri Hollywood International Film Festival

 The Capri Hollywood International Film Festival is an annual international film festival held every late December or early January in Capri, Italy.
-Established in 1995, the competition section is open to international films, animation, documentaries and fiction.
+Established in 1995, the festival is dedicated to building a bridge between the film communities of Italy and Hollywood.

-The Hollywood Reporter referred to it as "the last major film festival of the year" and "a key stopping point on the road to the Academy Awards."
-The festival is dedicated to "establishing a bridge between the film communities of Italy and Hollywood."
+The Hollywood Reporter described it as "the last major film festival of the year" and "a key stopping point on the road to the Academy Awards."